gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Geometry ##

-* **Vector Calculus, Linear Algebra And Differential Forms: A unified approach** by *J. H. Hubbard and B. B. Hubbard*: A visual introduction to manifolds in $\mathbb{R}^n$ .
-All discusses the geometry of curves and surfaces in $\mathbb{R}^3$.
-For a quick review of the several-variable calculus in $\mathbb{R}^3$ that one learns during high-school physics courses, see the book "Differential and Integral Calculus" by N. Piskunov (this is a soviet era book, sold in India as two volumes; <a href="http://www.cbspd.co.in/differential-and-integral-calculus-vol-1-pb-1996-9788123904924-piskunov-n.html" target="_blank">vol 1</a> and <a href="http://www.cbspd.co.in/differential-and-integral-calculus-vol-2-pb-9788123904931-piskunov-n.html" target="_blank">vol 2</a>) or the <a href="https://www.khanacademy.org/math/multivariable-calculus" target="_blank">Multivariable calculus</a> course at KhanAcademy (lectures by [Salman Khan](https://www.ted.com/speakers/salman_khan) and articles+diagrams+animations by [Grant Sanderson](https://www.3blue1brown.com/about)).
+* **Vector Calculus, Linear Algebra And Differential Forms: A unified approach** by *J. H. Hubbard and B. B. Hubbard*: A visual introduction to manifolds in $\mathbb{R}^n$.
+Also discusses the geometry of curves and surfaces in $\mathbb{R}^3$.
+Focus is to rigorously prove the stuff learned in Calculus III and extend those ideas.
+The book is available <a href="https://archive.org/details/HubbardJ.H.HubbardB.B.VectorCalculusLinearAlgebraAndDifferentialFormsAUnifiedApp" target="_blank">here</a>.
 * **Analysis on Manifolds** by *J. Munkres*: A rigorous introduction to manifolds in $\mathbb{R}^n$ (de Rham cohomology).
 * **An Introduction to Manifolds** by *Loring  W. Tu*: The best possible introduction to smooth manifolds (de Rham cohomology).
 Can skip the Lie group, Lie algebra and Lie derivative during the first reading.
+* **Undergraduate Algebraic Geometry** by *Miles Reid*: There are many explicit examples.
+Also have a look at Miles Reid's book "Undergraduate commutative algebra".
 * **An Invitation to Algebraic Geometry** by *Karen E. Smith, Lauri Kahanpää, Pekka Kekäläinen, and William Traves*: Really nice warmup book for Hartshorne.
 Lots of solved examples.
-Also have a look at Miles Reid's book "Undergraduate commutative algebra".

 ## Discrete Mathematics ##

 * **Introductory Combinatorics** by *R. A. Brualdi*: There are some typos, but there some really interesting discussions like an interesting theorem by Erdős and Szekeres (pp. 76, 5th ed).
 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 For a more gentle introduction, see Silverman's book "A Friendly Introduction to Number Theory".

-*I don't know about a good introductory book on graph theory.*
+*I never came across a good introductory book on graph theory.*

 ## My Interests ##
 --------------